-Alabama lacks more than 90,000 homes for households making minimum wage or less.
+Alabama lacks more than 69,000 homes for households with incomes under $24,600.
 That means many hard-working Alabamians, seniors, students, veterans and folks on fixed incomes can’t afford a safe place to call home.
 State investment in the Alabama Housing Trust Fund (AHTF) would provide flexibility to meet a variety of housing needs across the state, such as development, rehabilitation, down payment assistance and disaster recovery.

-HB 273, sponsored by Rep. Patricia Todd, D-Birmingham, and SB 242, sponsored by Sen. Linda Coleman-Madison, D-Birmingham, would fund the AHTF by increasing the state mortgage record fee from 15 cents to 30 cents per $100 of indebtedness.
+HB 487, sponsored by Rep. Neil Rafferty, D-Birmingham, and SB 189, sponsored by Sen. Linda Coleman-Madison, D-Birmingham, would fund the AHTF by increasing the state mortgage record fee from 15 cents to 20 cents per $100 of indebtedness.
 This one-time filing fee has not changed since it was enacted in 1935.
-The increase would leave Alabama’s fee equal to Georgia’s and less than Florida’s.
+The increase would leave Alabama’s fee less than both Georgia’s and Florida’s.

 The benefits would be enormous for Alabamians and our state’s economy.
 Strong investment in the Alabama Housing Trust Fund would:

 - Allow municipalities, nonprofits and groups like Habitat for Humanity to build or rehabilitate homes.
 Individuals cannot access the funds.